IDRC’s Accessibility Plan 2023–2025

 - Starting in April 2024, IDRC will ensure that all newly posted website or social media images have high quality alt-text.

 - By April 2024, IDRC will update its Visual Identity and Branding Statement to include a section on creating an accessible brand, with specific guidelines for font and contrast.
-This will include which fonts are best suited for visual accessibility and which colours are easiest to read.
+This will include what fonts are best for visual accessibility and which colours are easiest to read.

 2.5 Procurement of goods, services and facilities procurement